"The man who can dominate a London dinner-table can dominate the world."

 What do academically inclined individuals study in the city of London?
 Well, that depends significantly on their major.
 Nevertheless, popular academic disciplines studied include mathematics, language arts, economics, business, chemistry and physics.

 Therefore, without further delay, Superprof is here to show interested ones that studying the fundamentals of physics can be done in at many London-based universities and qualified institutes.

-May the mass time acceleration be with you (catch my physics pun?) while you read this article to discover if studying physics in the city of London is for you!
+May the mass time acceleration be with you (catch my physics pun?) while you read this article to discover if studying physics in the city of Birmingham is for you!

 Physics is one of the most fundamental scientific disciplines.
 The primary purpose of physics is to understand how the universe works.

 Great minds from history such as Galileo Galilei, Isaac Newton, Marie Curie, Albert Einstein and Stephen Hawking have dedicated their lives to the study of physics.
 As a result of their perseverance and determination, they have discovered important discoveries from the physical world.

 While many of the previous personages have been deceased for years, their scientific discoveries continue to live on to this day.
 What would the modern world be without Einstein's theory of relativity, Marie Curie's investigation of radioactivity or Isaac Newton's laws of motion and gravity?